-The administrative unit adheres to the Vancouver recommendations for authorship.
-Researchers are encouraged to make clear agreements before project start.
-PhD students and young researchers are supported to draft manuscripts as first authors.
-Master's and PhD students are taught in research ethical issues.
-All projects must be approved by the official bodies such as Norwegian Centre for Research Data and the Regional or Local Ethical Committee before data collection begins.
-If integrity is violated, NIH has its own committee to handle this "the fairness committee", which is led by an external lawyer.
+The administrative unit uses the Vancouver rules for authorship and to minimise disagreements, develop publication rules.
+Support PhD students and young researchers to draft manuscripts as first authors.
+In the master's and PhD education, emphasis is placed on research ethical issues All projects must be approved by the official bodies such as Norwegian Centre for Research Data and the Regional Ethical Committee before data collection begins.
+If integrity is violated, NIH has a fairness committee, led by an external lawyer.